robshahla/VisQUIC/README.md

 We note that not all traces can be decrypted, as some of the traces are encrypted with a different key that is not provided in the dataset.
 The links to the webpages used to create the dataset are available in the `links-for-request` folder.

+A sample of the dataset is provided in this repository under the `dataset-samples` folder.
+The sample contains a small subset of the full dataset, and is used to demonstrate the structure of the dataset.
+The sample is taken from the `rgb_images1.zip` and `VisQUIC1.zip` files.
+- `VisQUIC1` is the folder containing the images.
+It contains two subfolders for two web servers, each web server folder contains a subfolder for two webpages, and each webpage folder contains the traces (`PCAP` files) and their keys (`key` files) which are used to decrypt the traffic.
+- `v5_windows_32_new` is the folder containing the corresponding images for the traces in `VisQUIC1`.
+It contains two subfolders for two web servers, each web server folder contains a subfolder for two webpages, and each webpage folder contains a subfolder for each trace.
+The hierarchy continues as described above.

 ## Requirements
 The following was tested on Ubuntu 22.04.1 LTS.